MegapolisPlayer/MegapolisPlayer/README.md

 *SimpleUEFI* - a "simple" UEFI x64 boot example

 ## Contributing
-Please contribute.
+Please contribute to the larger repos.
 Like actually, please do.